QuantEcon/lecture-jax/lectures/lucas_model.md

 Lucas' model provides a beautiful illustration of model building in general and equilibrium pricing in competitive models in particular.

-In this lecture work through the Lucas model and show where the fundamental asset pricing equation comes from.
+In this lecture we work through the Lucas model and show where the fundamental asset pricing equation comes from.

 We'll write code in both Numba and JAX.